LVivona/safelz4/README.md

   </picture>
 </p>

-The block format is only valid for smaller data chunks as block is de/compressed in memory.
-For larger data use the frame format, which consists of multiple blocks. [specs](https://github.com/lz4/lz4/blob/dev/doc/lz4_Block_format.md)
+The block format is suitable only for smaller chunks of data, as each block must be fully compressed or decompressed in memory.
+For larger data sequences, the frame format should be used instead, as it supports streaming and includes metadata for better handling of large-byte sequences. [specs](https://github.com/lz4/lz4/blob/dev/doc/lz4_Block_format.md)

 ```python
 import os